The Becoming God

 God's Imagination, Concretely

 Why is this like news to me?
-I have been reading and writing about the Milta, the Manifestation of the Ineffable Being, and how the Aramaic term Milta indicates that the Word of God is substantive--it includes the deed the word refers to, which you would not get from its Greek translation, Logos.
+I have been reading and writing about the Milta (Miltha), the Manifestation of the Ineffable Being, and how the Aramaic term Milta indicates that the Word of God is substantive--it includes the deed the word refers to, which you would not get from its Greek translation, Logos.
 I Google Miltha, an alternate transcription of Milta, and get directed to Yochanan (The Good News According to John) Introduction & Chapter 1, which see.
 Here I see the connection, that the 'said' in Genesis 1:3, "And God said," was God's Word, His Manifestation, by Whom He created the world.
 Gee, it only took 49 years and umpteen years of seminary and teaching and preaching to put the two together.
 Why isn't it the FIRST thing we teach people?
 "When God SAID, that Power is here right now, and Its name, from when It became a human to save us, is Jesus.
 Etc., etc."

 Well, it must be right, because God poured on the illumination after the connection was made.
 First of all, why preach anything else?
 Secondly, God does not have a corporal body, so He would have had to IMAGINE the saying.
 Except He DOES have an ASSUMED corporal body, so THAT is who must have SAID, "Let there be light."
 It says 'said,' not 'thought.'